Diesel exhaust: Damage to public health

+A March 2025 report from the Centre for Research on Energy and Clean Air (CREA) reveals that the impact of diesel trucks is more harmful to public health than previously believed.
+CREA assessed the impacts of nitrogen oxide (NOX) emissions from medium and heavy-duty trucks manufactured and sold by Daimler, Traton, Volvo, and Paccar between 2014–2023.
+The analysis predicts that, through 2040, there could be 307,000 premature deaths, 217,000 new childhood asthma cases, 120 million lost workdays, and $1.4 trillion in economic costs linked to diesel truck emissions.

 Occupational health effects

-Exposure to diesel exhaust and diesel particulate matter (DPM) is an occupational hazard to truckers, railroad workers, occupants of residential homes in vicinity of a rail yard, and miners using diesel-powered equipment in underground mines.
+Exposure to diesel exhaust and diesel particulate matter (DPM) is an occupational hazard to truckers, railroad workers, occupants of residential homes in the vicinity of a rail yard, and miners using diesel-powered equipment in underground mines.
 Adverse health effects have also been observed in the general population at ambient atmospheric particle concentrations well below the concentrations in occupational settings.

 In March 2012, U.S. government scientists showed that underground miners exposed to high levels of diesel fumes have a threefold increased risk for contracting lung cancer compared with those exposed to low levels.
 The $11.5 million Diesel Exhaust in Miners Study (DEMS) followed 12,315 miners, controlling for key carcinogens such as cigarette smoke, radon, and asbestos.
 This allowed scientists to isolate the effects of diesel fumes.

-For over 10 years, concerns have been raised in the USA regarding children's exposure to DPM as they ride diesel-powered school buses to and from school.
+For over 10 years, concerns have been raised in the US regarding children's exposure to DPM as they ride diesel-powered school buses to and from school.
 In 2013, the Environmental Protection Agency (EPA) established the Clean School Bus USA initiative in an effort to unite private and public organizations in curbing student exposures.